 When Isla was born, she was tiny and squirmy and prone to many onesie changes, and frankly we didn’t know what in god’s name were doing.
 So we shelved the plan to cloth diaper until we felt we had the basics under control.
 After about a month, I decided I was ready to give our hand-me-down cloth diapers a trial run, and was immediately surprised how easy it was, and how less frequently our green bin (you can compost disposables in Toronto) was filling up.

 So I ordered a starter kit from SunBaby.com: 24 cloth diapers and inserts.
 Within a few weeks, a package full of adorable cloth diapers found its way on to my doorstep.
 And from then on I was converted.

 People are dubious about cloth diapering, and I don’t blame them.
 The varieties of cloth diapers and materials is truly overwhelming.
 It seems gross, too, doesn’t it?
 I mean, you have to WASH them.
 Which means you have to TOUCH them.
 And don’t they smell?
 Well, first let me arm you with some background on cloth diapers…

 I found the variety of styles to be the most confusing part of the process when I decided to start cloth diapering.
-There seemed to be an endless variety of diaper options and I had no idea where to begin.
+There seemed to be an endless array of diaper options, and I had no idea where to begin.

-Once you know a little more about cloth diapers you’ll realize that, while there are a huge variety of brands (Happy Heinys, Apple Cheeks, Kawaii, Bum Genius, Bummis, Grovia, MotherEase and Sun Baby to name a few).
-So where to begin??
-The truth is: there really are only a handful of actual styles.
+Once you know a little more about cloth diapers you’ll realize that, while there are a huge variety of brands (Happy Heinys, Apple Cheeks, Kawaii, Bum Genius, Bummis, Grovia, MotherEase and Sun Baby to name a few), there’s really only a handful of actual styles.
 And as soon as you understand how each one works, it’s not hard to pick one that will be best for you.
 Here are the five main styles: